kelonye/foam-mapviewer/README.md

 ### Attribution

-This project is greatly inspired by my other project Geovez, an ESRI/ArcGIS based map viewer (checkout a demo here https://bcg.geovez.com).
+This project is greatly inspired by my other project [Geovez](https://geovez.com), an ESRI/ArcGIS based map viewer.